Austoe6/tech-blog/src/content/blog/2018-07-19-avi-format-how-to-convert-to-mp4-and-using-avi-converters.md

 AVI stands for Audio Video Interleave.
 From the name we now are sure it entails both video and audio data.
 These data are stored in a container which allow audio-video playback synchronization.
 AVI files were first introduced by Microsoft way back in 1992.
 They are therefore supported in all Microsoft products.
 They have file extensions .avi developed by Matrox OpenDML group since February 1996.

 AVI is part of Resource Exchange File Format (RIFF) which organizes data in grouped forms ‘blocks’.
 These blocks identify themselves in FourCC tag which are differentiated from each other file.
 The data encoded in these blocks, though, can be encoded or decoded using a software known as codec.
 This basically explains why you may have an AVI file supported by your player when the next isn’t supported at all.
+See [AVI Microsoft docs](https://docs.microsoft.com/en-us/windows/desktop/directshow/avi-file-format) too.

 ![avi.img](/img/avi.png)

 ## AVI usage